What Do We Do?

 José likes volunteering in the community and enjoys mentoring staff and volunteers.
 A former mechanical engineer, José also holds a Master of Business Administration.
 During his spare time, José enjoys making fine art black and white photographs, playing flamenco guitar, hiking, bicycling and travel.
 He is proud father of two sons, David and Martin.

-Lisa is a project management professional (PMP) with 20 years of management experience in oil and gas, legislative compliance, and healthcare.
-She started as volunteer at CHS in 2015 and was then hired on as an Animal Care Attendant in 2016.
-In early 2017, she joined the Animal Health team as an Animal Health Assistant until moving into her current role in January 2018.
-Lisa was drawn to CHS because of her love for animals which started at a young age.
-She is an outdoor enthusiast who loves to travel and attends spin class whenever she can.
-She shares her home with her husband, daughter, and their two dogs, Baxter and Miles, who are Cairn/Westie crosses, as well as three cats—Kit, Betty, and Leonard, who are all CHS Alumni.
+Lisa is a project manager with over 20 years of management experience in oil and gas, legislative compliance and healthcare.
+She started as a volunteer in 2015 and was then hired on as an Animal Care Attendant later that year.
+In early 2017, she joined the Animal Health team and as an Animal Health Assistant until moving into her current role in January 2018.
+Lisa was drawn to CHS because of her love of animals that started at a young age.
+When not at the shelter, Lisa is an outdoor enthusiast who loves to hike, bike and a good game of pickleball, as well as relaxing at home with her two CHS alumi cats, Betty and Lucy.

 Associate Director of Community Services